Step 7: How to apply for a job with the method nobody taught you

 Design a presentation for your road map

 After you’ve planned it out, you need to make it presentable.
-While slideshows are kind of the worst, they are useful in a handful of situations.
+While slideshows are over-used and generally not all that useful, they are useful in a handful of situations.
 This is one of them.

 When I did this, I used Google Slides because it was easier.
 These days I’d be more inclined to use Canva because it has so much more to offer in the way of style and visuals (and it has a free version).
-Powerpoint is serviceable as well.
+Powerpoint is serviceable as well, but it’s cumbersome and has a steep learning curve—and who wants to spend time learning software when you could be figuring out how to apply for a job more effectively?

 Google’s free answer to Microsoft PowerPoint.
 You access it right through the browser.